kisslinux/kisslinux.github.io/pages/new.md

 - Be a simple Linux system.
 - Provide a simple packaging system.
 - Provide small and curated official repositories.

+## Philosophy

+### Simplicity

+KISS follows the KISS principle (*Keep it Simple Stupid*).
+Stupid in this context refers to the knowledge required to develop and maintain the distribution.

+The word "simple" has many different interpretations in this context, is the distribution simple to use, simple to develop or simple in its implementation?
+Further the phrase "simple to use" differs depending on the person.

+Users with a prior knowledge of Linux and basic programming skills will find KISS simple in all three examples given above.
+A user without prior knowledge may see KISS as the exact opposite.

+Making things "easy" through GUI configuration tools, a next-next-next installation process and other niceties cause the system to become more and more complex.

+The more code and documentation you add to a project, the more time it takes to maintain it and the risk of things going awry rises.

+KISS does away with these things which gives additional responsibility to the user while at the same time giving them increased flexibility and in the end a simpler system.

 ## Roadmap